 In Southern Italy, especially Campania, Puglia, Basilicata and Calabria, there are many recipes for for these 'little worms'!
 One of my favourites is ‘alla vesuviana’which being named after a volcano is obviously hot and spicy!
 Another recipe I adore is ‘di Scammaro’ which includes raisins, pine nuts, capers, anchovies and olives.
 Yum!
 I am also planning to cook this pasta with baccala, from a recipe from Puglia The list is pretty endless and makes me hungry just thinking about all those delicious dishes, just waiting for me to recreate in my Northern Italian kitchen!

 For now, the first recipe I have posted on the Pasta Project for Italian vermicelli is a frittata from Basilicata.
 Pasta frittata is a very popular way to use up leftover pasta, but I often cook pasta just so that I can make a frittata.
 Have you ever eaten or cooked pasta frittata?

 Spaghetti or Vermicelli?

-There are many recipes which are popular throughout Italy and abroad but originated in the Southern Italian regions, like spaghetti with clams (alle vongole) In Campania, for example, this dish is more often eaten with vermicelli.
+There are many recipes which are popular throughout Italy and abroad but originated in the Southern Italian regions, like spaghetti with clams (alle vongole) In Campania, for example, this dish is more often eaten with 'little worms'!.
 Very often it’s just a question of taste.
 Because vermicelli in Italy are thicker than spaghetti, many people prefer using a pasta that is slightly denser and consequently, in their opinion, has more bite and is tastier in certain dishes.
 Others prefer spaghetti either because it’s finer or it has just become more common to use it in places where vermicelli is less popular or less available.
 Also for readers in the USA, the vermicelli found where you are is probably very fine, so another pasta such as spaghetti, fettucine or linguine would work better for Italian vermicelli recipes.